Study of the scalar and pseudoscalar meson mass spectrum above the QCD chiral phase transition, using an effective Lagrangian approach: Comparison with lattice simulation results

 This alternative form of the consistency condition is useful for deriving the behavior of the ratio $M_\kappa/M_K$ in various limit cases.
 For example, in the limit of massless \emph{up} and \emph{down} quarks ($m_l \to 0$), with the \emph{strange} quark mass $m_s$ kept fixed to its nonzero value, Eq. \eqref{Consistency condition} reduces to

 consistently with the well-known fact that in the \emph{ideal} $N_f=2+1$ case (with $m_u=m_d=0$ and $m_s \neq 0$) the scalar and pseudoscalar kaons become degenerate, as we can see from Eq. \eqref{Spectrum 2+1}.\\ In Figure \ref{Consistency figure} we test this relation using the lattice data from Ref. \cite{Bazavov:2019www}. \quad\\ We notice that the relation \eqref{Consistency condition} works perfectly for $T\gtrsim172\text{ MeV}$.
-On the other hand, right above the (pseudo-)critical temperature the expected values and the lattice data differ significantly.
-This could result from an underestimation of uncertainties, an inaccurate interpretation of these uncertainties as purely statistic or a relative error of the model not exceeding $18\%$.
+On the other hand, right above the (pseudo-)critical temperature the expected values and the lattice data differ significantly: this lack of compatibility could be due to various reasons, including, of course, a possible limitation of the effective model used in this paper, or, maybe, an underestimation of the uncertainties.